risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 **Note:**

 The data sources used in the demos are available in region `us-east-2` only.
-You cannot access the data sources if you select another region when creating the tenant.
-Create a new tenant in the `us-east-2` region to access the demo data.
+You cannot access the data sources if you select another region when creating the cluster.
+Create a new cluster in the `us-east-2` region to access the demo data.

 ### [TBD] Use cases